 I glance around at the other gates.
-People stand relaxed, scrolling on their phones and sipping beverages.
+People stand relaxed, scrolling phones and sipping beverages.
 All signs of what happened only fifteen minutes ago are gone.

 The junior officer still flexes his dominance, flitting about to various stations.
 From this distance, I can't make out what he's saying.
 His gestures seem overdone, like he enjoys playing the part of the main character in his own personal drama.

-I scan the faces of passengers filling the gate area.
-That SWARM couple were going to be on our flight to London.
+I scan the faces of passengers finding their seats.
+That SWARM couple said they were on the same flight to London.
 I know Cai is probably busy this morning, but I should call him anyway.
 He'd want to know.

 When I was a toddler, my parents were in an accident.
 My lone memory of our former life together is captured in a family photograph from my third birthday.
-Uncle Cai told me the picture had been taken days before my parents were removed from me and from this life.
+Uncle Cai told me it had been taken days before my parents were removed from me and from this life.

 Over the years, I've stared at the picture more than I care to admit.
 Guess I keep hoping to find the truth.
 Like, what really happened?
-The details surrounding their deaths have always felt conveniently cryptic in nature.
+The details surrounding their death have always felt conveniently cryptic in nature.
 Fifteen years later, unanswered questions still infiltrate my mind regularly.